ozzi-/TestRunner/readme.md

 ## Tasks
 A task knows two states, success or failure.
 However, there are different reasons why a task can fail:
-- The task ran longer than the defined timeout and was killed
+- The task ran longer than the defined timeout and was stopped
-- The task returned a non zero exit code
+- The task exited a non zero exit code

 If one task failes, the whole test will be marked as failed.

+A test where all tasks succeeded, will look as such:
 <img src="https://i.imgur.com/iULtQ1A.png" width="550">

 ### Hooks
-Every task may have a success and or failure hook.
-Those are paths that will be called upon the task failing or succeeding.
+Every task may have a success and/or a failure hook.
+A hook is a path to a file, that will be executed upon the task failing or succeeding.

 Note: When using groups, the last hooks in order will be used. i.E. The group consists of three tests: "1", "2", "3".